 I was cleaning my cat's litter box last night and he walked by me and peed right in front of me away from his litter box.
 This is the first time he has done this.
 Tonight I went to clean his box again and I smelled something and he peed in the same spot and on his rug under the litter box.
 Does this mean he's sick?
 He drinks enough water, because he drinks from the bathroom tub and the faucet.
 I changed his food amonth ago, but no problems.
 Help please.

 He may have a bladder infection.
 Check that out.
 I hate to tell you this, but my cat now ignores his litter box and instead uses newspaper that I put down in a non-carpeted corner.
-He just decided that he didn't need to use the litter box.
-I hope that is not the case for your cat.

 Yes may be a medical problem.